Hallet Cove Conservation Park is located 22 km south of Adelaide and there is public transport from the city to this park!

 Furry Friends, bikes and camping tents are not permitted.

-• Situated on Linear Park amongst the walking track this playground has a lovely local vibe and is an awesome spot for the kids to explore and play.
+Situated on Linear Park amongst the walking track this playground has a lovely local vibe and is an awesome spot for the kids to explore and play.
 The play area includes equipment and nature play and has a nice balance of the two blended together.
 It includes water and sand play along with a small flowing creek with rocks and logs which allows the kids to get in to nature play.
+There's also lots of natural shade.
 The playground also includes swings ( which includes a baby swing ) a mound slippery dip with 2 slides, a climbing frame with ropes and ladders, a rope swing bridge and a bouncy fish shape animal piece for the little ones.
 Along side of the play area you will also find a half basketball court for the older kids to shoot some hoops and a nice walking or bike track for the family.
-This playground features a sheltered picnic table but has NO Toilets , NO fence and NO Shade over the equipment (but lots of trees around) Whilst this is a local play area I would recommend this spot for a Sunday family drive and play and suggest packing the scooters, skateboards or bikes so you can enjoy…
+This playground features a sheltered picnic table but has no toilets unfortunately.
+Whilst this is a local play area I would recommend this spot for a Sunday family drive and play and suggest packing the scooters, skateboards or bikes so you can enjoy the linear path as well. image credit…